ethereum/eth2.0-pm/eth2.0-implementers-calls/call_009.md

        * issue to be opened up for that
 * Question was asked about the validator client architecture:
     * Question was that, in the spec, we have to validate that block-state-root is equal to the tree hash of the state.
 So, does that mean as a validator client, you would actually have to conmpute the state transition on the client side - and then attach it to the block?
 And then you issue the block to the beacon node?
        * Danny chimed in saying - no, that relation, the node is calculating that state root and providing it to the validator.
 The _providing_ essentially is a block proposal to sign.
 Similar to a PoW miner, the node provides a proposal that the PoW miner supposed to try and hash.
 So the heavy lifting should happen in the node.
 The main information that needs to pass along to the validator is enough information that the validator can decide if this is a _safe_ or a _dangerous_ message to sign.
 Strategies for the validator to assess the validity of the information, that is more of a trust relationship.
 And the validator should be asking multiple nodes perhaps.
-But, essentially, the signing entity should be doing much of the heavy lifting.
+But, essentially, the signing entity should not be doing much of the heavy lifting.
 You wouldn't want to be passing the entire state to the validator.
 But instead, passing more of the block proposals to sign.
 *  Justin Drake discussed that he doesn't think a decision has been finalized on the endian-ness of ssz.
 Encouraged others to comment on the open pull request.
     * Also commented on the honest behavior to add more clarity -- basically, step0 is just apply the validator rules on the various blocks that you've received and then you've got this block tree.
 So you have various forks.
 Then you apply the fork choice rule, so you get a single canonical blockchain.
 And now you're duty as an honest proposer is to build on top of the tip of this canonical chain.
 There's basically only two things needed to do from the point of view of deposit roots.
 1.)
 You need to cast a vote for a deposit root from the Ethereum1.0 deposit contract.
 And the rule there is that we want to vote the latest one which is contained in the block, which has height 0 mod some power of 2.
 So, for example, every 1024 blocks on the Ethereum1.0 chain you're going to have a corresponding deposit root for whatever you consider the canonical Etherum1.0 chain.
 And then you just vote for that.
-And as soon as you have the required fresh hold of validators who have voted for that specific root (right now it is called it's called "process-depotist-root", but it will soon be called "latest-deposit-root") _So_, right now you have this latest deposit root, and the second thing you need to do, 2.)
+And as soon as you have the required threshold of validators who have voted for that specific root (right now it is called it's called `processed_deposit_root`, but it will soon be called `latest_deposit_root`) _So_, right now you have this latest deposit root, and the second thing you need to do, 2.)
 Is to include deposit receipts from Ethereum1.0 into Ethereum2.0.
-You need to include them _in order_, you need to include up to 16 of them (specified in the "max-deposit-constant"), and you need to include them up to the latest deposit root that has been voted upon.
+You need to include them _in order_, you need to include up to 16 of them (specified in the `MAX_DEPOSITS` constant), and you need to include them up to the latest deposit root that has been voted upon.
     * Danny chimed in, adding that we are currently missing a validity condition on the ordering of those deposits. (will be added in the spec)
     * Complexities are there -- so worth spelling out in a document (especially as some knowledge is floating around, but not specifically stated anywhere.
 For example, the timing of when we're expected to do things w/ respect to a slot.
 We're expected to attest the head of a slot half-way through the slot, and not at the beginning.)
 There's going to be an increasing number of requirements for a validator as we move through phase1 and phase2 as well.
 # 4. Open Discussion/Closing Remarks